Top VMware Interview Questions

 In this first post of the series we are starting with some basics interview questions on what is Virtualization, Types of Virtualization, Types of Hypervisor, vMotion, FT, HA, DRS, Clone, Template and other VMware Features which you will see in most of the Interviews.
 In the Next post series we will see more and more interview questions related to VMware.
 It will also help you to gain knowledge .
 In this post we will also see about comparison between Clone vs Template, vSphere Standard Switch vs vSphere Distributed Switch.

-We have added some of the basic VMware Interview questions and we will be adding more and more questions in future.
+We have added quite a few basic VMware Interview questions and we will be adding more and more questions in future.

 What is Virtualization :